HVAC Efficiency Terms Explained in Hilton Head, SC

 If you’re shopping for a new heat pump, be sure to check out the system’s heating seasonal performance factor (HSPF).
 That measurement will give you an idea of how it will hold up in the winter.
 Like EER, this rating measures your system’s heating output in British thermal units (BTUs).
 That output is then compared to the energy use in kilowatt-hours.
 HSPF ratings start around 8.2 and go up to 11 or 12 for variable-speed systems.

-Annual fuel utilization efficiency (AFUE) is the performance rating for furnaces and boilers that use natural gas or heating oil.
+Annual fuel utilization efficiency (AFUE) is the performance rating for furnaces and boilers that use natural gas or also heating oil.
 AFUE is based on the percentage of fuel that’s converted into heat.
 Ratings start around 80% for oil furnaces and go up to 95% for high-efficiency gas furnaces.

 Learn More About HVAC Efficiency